VimsecAu/kb/m365/baselines/defender.md

 Learn.](https://learn.microsoft.com/en-us/purview/audit-premium-setup?view=o365-worldwide)

 #### MS.DEFENDER.6.3v1 Instructions
-To create one or more custom audit retention policies, if the default retention policy is not sufficient for company needs, follow [Create an audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy) instructions.
+To create one or more custom audit retention policies, if the default retention policy is not sufficient for organisation needs, follow [Create an audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy) instructions.
 Ensure the duration selected in the retention policies is at least one year, in accordance with OMB M-21-31.